rubenrua/Notes/dev_notes.md

 Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand (Escribes una vez, lees src cuatro veces.)
 — Martin Follen.

+There are only two kinds of languages, the ones people complain about, and the ones nobody uses — Bjarne Stroustrup

 Complexity is like a bug light for smart people.
 We can't resist it, even though we know it's bad for us.

 La comunidad te devuelve con creces los que les das.